-Thank you for considering fostering for Project MEOW.
-The program works like this:
+Thank you for considering fostering for Project MEOW!

-Especially in the case of kittens, getting them to PAWS wellness visits is vital.
-If you don’t feel you can commit to the kitten vaccination schedule, which can mean visiting PAWS walk-in days (Friday, Saturday or Sunday) several times over a period of two months, an adult may be a better choice for you.
+- Fosters take their cats and kittens to local veterinary appointments as required.
+Especially with kittens, getting them to wellness and vaccination visits is vital.
+If committing to the kitten vaccination schedule—which can mean vet visits several times over a period of 2-3 months—doesn’t fit your schedule, an adult cat may be a better choice.

-We only provide kittens in pairs for their well-being and the safety of your curtains, breakables and toes hanging out of the bed covers!
+- We only provide kittens in pairs for their well-being and the safety of your curtains, breakables, and toes hanging out of the bed covers!
 We will provide a single kitten to a foster home with a kitten-friendly dog or cat.

-To become a Project MEOW foster caregiver, you must complete both the Foster Form and Foster Waiver found below.
+If you have any questions, please don’t hesitate to ask at firstname.lastname@example.org.
+To become a Project MEOW foster caregiver, you must complete the Foster Form below and one of our volunteers will be in touch soon.